ElmarDott/TP-CORE/README.md

 ## License

-This project is licensed under the General Public License GPL-3.0
+This project is licensed under the Apache 2.0 license.

 ## Contributors